 • you worked in employment covered under the law of the state in which you reside and establish a claim after termination of your federal civilian employment.

 Claimants who file for unemployment benefits may be directed to register for work with the state’s employment service office.
-You must file weekly or biweekly claims (after the week(s) has ended), and respond to questions concerning your continued eligibility.
+You must file weekly or biweekly claims and respond to questions concerning your continued eligibility.
 You must report any earnings from work you had during the week(s).
 You must also report any job offers or refusal of work during the week.
 These claims usually are filed by mail or telephone; the state will provide filing instructions.
 When directed, you must report as scheduled to your local Unemployment Insurance Claims Office or One-Stop/Employment Service Office.
 If you fail to report as scheduled for any interview, benefits may be denied.
-Federal employees do not pay a tax or payroll contribution for unemployment insurance coverage; the government pays the entire cost.

 UC Benefit Eligibility Criteria